FreeSwitch / FusionPBX support

 OPTIONS:

---host "127.0.0.1" Your FreeSwitch server
+--host value Your FreeSwitch server (default: "127.0.0.1")

---port "8021" The ESL port on FreeSwitch
+--port value The ESL port on FreeSwitch (default: 8021)

---auth "ClueCon" The ESL auth secret [$AUTH]
+--auth value The ESL auth secret (default: "ClueCon") [$AUTH]

---queuelog The queue_log file to write
+--queuelog value The queue_log file to write

---ps-login "fusionpbx" A FusionPbx database user
+--ps-login value A FusionPbx database user (default: "fusionpbx")

---ps-pwd A FusionPbx database password [$FUSIONPWD]
+--ps-pwd value A FusionPbx database password [$FUSIONPWD]

 --sql-qs-for-agent value The query to extract queue UUIDs that agentId works on.
 Blank for default.